sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 end # module julia_project
 ```

-We can then head back to VS Code, select *File*, *Open Folder*, and select our environment folder.
-We can make sure that we're using the correct environment by opening the VS Code command palette and selecting the *Julia: Change Current Environment* option. this will display all the Julia environments we have currently set up.
-We can just select the environment name we just created, and it will be set as default for this folder automatically (*if it has not already done so*).
+We can then head back to VS Code, select *File*, *Open Folder*, and choose our environment folder.
+We can ensure we're using the right environment by opening the VS Code command palette and selecting the *Julia: Change Current Environment* option.
+This will display all the Julia environments we have currently set up.
+We can select the environment name we just created, and it will automatically be set as default for this folder (*if it has not already done so*).

 We can make a simple test by opening our `julia_project.jl` file, deleting the existing contents, typing some code, and executing it: